Reaction to death of Jules Bianchi

 "Jules Bianchi was a popular personality in F1, possessing the best of both human and sporting qualities.

-"The FIA recognises the courage with which he conducted his last fight, in the company of his loving family.
+"The FIA recognizes the courage with which he conducted his last fight, in the company of his loving family.

-"Jean Todt , FIA President, expressed his deepest condolences to Jules' family and recognised the great pain being felt by the Bianchi family and those close to them.
+"Jean Todt , FIA President, expressed his deepest condolences to Jules' family and recognized the great pain being felt by the Bianchi family and those close to them.

 "The motor sport community offers their most sincere support through this terrible ordeal."